ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 [![Recursive Lucas]({static}images/recursion/recursive_lucas-thumbnail.png){: .b-lazy width=2225 data-src=/blog/images/recursion/recursive_lucas.png }](/blog/images/recursion/recursive_lucas.png)

-It is possible to write both the lucas and the fibonacci functions in a mutual recursive form:
+It is possible to write both the Lucas and the Fibonacci functions in a mutual recursive form:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20lucas%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%202%0A%20%20%20%20if%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20return%202%20*%20fibonacci%28n%29%20-%20fibonacci%28n-1%29%20%2B%20lucas%28n-2%29%0A%0A%0Adef%20fibonacci%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%200%0A%20%20%20%20if%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20return%20%28fibonacci%28n-1%29%20%2B%20lucas%28n-1%29%29%20//%202%0A%0Aassert%20%5Blucas%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B2,%201,%203,%204,%207,%2011,%2018%5D%0A%0Aassert%20%5Bfibonacci%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B0,%201,%201,%202,%203,%205,%208%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}